Olibabba/Pewlett-Hackard-Analysis/README.md

 There are four major points that stand out from this analysis

-- nearly 50,000 senior employees retiring
+- nearly 50,000 senior employees are retiring

 | Num    | Title |
 | ----------- | ----------- |